playfulprogramming/playfulprogramming/content/blog/partial-dom-application/index.md

 <!-- ... -->
 ```

-While this might not seem like a big problem at first, the fact that there's an empty `li` in the middle of our `ul` introduces three problems:
+While this might not seem like a big problem at first, the fact that there's an empty `li` in the middle of our `ul` introduces three issues:

 1) It will leave an empty space created by any styling you have applied to the `li`.
 2) [Any assistive technologies, like screen readers](/posts/intro-to-web-accessability), will read out that there's an empty item, a confusing behavior for those users.
-3) Any search engines reading data off of your page may incorrectly assume that your list intentionally empty, thus potentially impacting your ranking on sites.
+3) Any search engines reading data off of your page may incorrectly assume that your list is intentionally empty, thus potentially impacting your ranking on sites.

-This is where something called "partial DOM application" comes into play.
-See, ideally what we want to have is something like a tag that renders to _nothing_.
+Solving these issues is where something called "partial DOM application" comes into play.
+See, ideally, what we want to have is something like a tag that renders to _nothing_.

 This means that, if we could instead generate something like the following psuedo-syntax in framework code: